agb32/cosmadoc/docs/source/lustre.md

 The Lustre file systems also allow progressive striping (striping larger files more, automatically).
 This is easy to set up, but please refer to Lustre documentation for more details.

+It should be noted that there is a maximum size of less than 4GB when setting the stripe size (i.e. -S 4G won't work), and that striping too wide can lead to problems (e.g. -c -1 is not a good idea on /snap8).

 ## Redundancy

 The /snap7 and /snap8 file systems have no built in redundancy, and so if a disk fails, data will be lost.
 However, it is possible to set up RAID-1 (mirroring) for data protection on a per-directory or a file-by-file basis.
 The lfs mirror command can be used to do this.
 For example, to mirror a directory to 2 disks: